JaxPlays-Inc/jaxplays.org/content/theatres/A-Classic-Theatre.md

 color: "#008db6"
 date: 2023-09-08T00:00:00-04:00
 ---
-A Classic Theatre is a vibrant performing arts organization founded in 2005 by Jean Rahner.
-Their mission is to produce a wide range of classic, historic, contemporary, and original plays that entertain, inspire critical thinking, and engage audiences.
-They value the highest quality productions, inclusive and nurturing environments for artists, embracing the diversity of St. Augustine's community, and collaboration with other arts organizations.
-Although without a permanent home, they have performed at various venues including the The Pioneer Barn and Lincolnville Museum and Cultural Center.
-Presently, thanks to the generosity of The City of St. Augustine and The St. Johns Cultural Council, they have a new home at The Waterworks Building.
-As A Classic Theatre looks to the future, the organization is filled with renewed energy and a commitment to discovering and embracing new playwrights.
-With a fresh voice, they continue to produce both classic and contemporary plays, ensuring a vibrant and captivating theater experience for their audiences.
+Performing in the historic Waterworks Building in St. Augustine, Florida, A Classic Theatre takes pride in producing a wide range of offerings that fit its mission of producing classic, contemporary and original works.

+We strive to produce plays that are relevant and timely, stimulate conversation, entertain and challenge our artists.

+Our goal is to entertain, inspire critical thinking and engage our audience through the performing arts providing entertainment to our local community and to the many visitors to our area.